 The Painted Hills were an ancient floodplain home to small, ancestral horse species and other early mammals.
 Erosion has wiped away the more recent layers of soil to reveal this amalgam of clay and minerals, which, true to its name, looks like it was painted with a big red brush.

 It’s that time of year again, when baby birds and their outstanding parents are caught on camera streaming live to we nerds!
-Here’s a selection of some very awesome ones (please excuse the strange, common commercials asserting that BP did its job in cleaning up the oil.
-Does anyone even buy that corporately-hired-actor crap anymore?):
+Here’s a selection of some very awesome ones (please excuse the strange commercials asserting that BP did its job in cleaning up the oil.):

 The Cornell Lab of Ornithology has a nestcam focused on a some barn owls in a nesting box.
 I love watching these birds do housework in prep for the (hopefully) forthcoming family.
 (Clicking on the “select a camera” drop down will allow you to also view the nests of bluebirds, a titmouse, and a Great Horned Owl.)

 Bald Eagles may be the most popular for raptor cams, so here’s three for you: Turtle Bay Exploration Park in California, the Eagles of Hornby Island, and this one from the Raptor Resource Project.
 Ahh!
 I’m watching the Raptor Resource one right now and dad just brought mom a big juicy fish and is chatting her up!
-(And for those of you who don’t know already, Bald Eagles don’t make that majestic sound they play in all the movies – that’s a Red-Tailed Hawk – instead they sound like giant seagulls.)
+(And for those of you who don’t know already, Bald Eagles don’t make that majestic scream they play in all the movies – that’s a Red-Tailed Hawk.
+In real life they sound like giant seagulls.)
 Watch the video below to see an eaglet bursting forth from its egg!
 (Ok, there’s no ‘bursting’ and it doesn’t actually get interesting until four minutes in and even then its siblings are walking all over it, but still!
 It’s BIRTH!
 New eagle LIFE!)

 Now remember, if you get all attached to the babies (or the parents), you may in for some heartbreak as raptors often lose chicks before they’re grown.
 Besides that, please take a look at any or all of these cameras; what an incredible opportunity we have to see these animals in their natural habitat, performing natural wild behaviors with modern technology!
 It’s way better than watching the news.
 By a LOT.